What are you doing to ensure that Paignton Zoo is safe to visit?

 Where can we park?

-There are designated disabled bays located on the first level of the main car park and visitors can be dropped outside and collected from the main Zoo entrance.
+There are designated disabled bays located on the first level of the main car park and visitors can be dropped outside and collected from the turning circle at the main zoo entrance.

 Is there an admission charge for carers?

-Each guest that purchases a disabled ticket may admit one accompanying carer free of charge.
+Each guest with a disability may admit one accompanying carer free of charge, with a full price ticket.

 Please bring relevant proof of ID on the day of your visit such as a Disability living allowance letter, Blue badge or P.I.P payment award documentation.